Insurance Lawyers

 Insurance Law Specialists

 Denning Insurance Law lawyers are experts in Australian insurance law.
-In fact, we have a well-earned reputation for excellence in all areas of insurance law working with people and businesses… never insurers.
+In fact, we have a well-earned reputation for excellence in all areas of insurance law, working with people and businesses… never insurers.

-Our expertise means we are well positioned to deliver proactive advice (both corporate advisory and regulatory), claims initiation and management, litigation, claims defence, insurance disputes and insurance recovery.
+Our expertise means we are well-positioned to deliver proactive advice (both corporate advisory and regulatory), claims initiation and management, litigation, claims defence, insurance disputes and insurance recovery.
 We are always mindful of your internal strategies and ensure that we treat your matter with our personalised attention.

-We Work For You
+We Work For You (Not Your Insurer )

 Detailed Scope of Work

 It’s important to understand how a lawyer will assist you with a difficult situation.
-For every new client, we provide a comprehensive scope of work which outlines in simple terms what we will do to help you navigate the legal process.
+For every new client, we provide a comprehensive scope of work that outlines in simple terms what we will do to help you navigate the legal process.

 Our Insurance Services